 - Tablet devices.
 Reducing reliance on traditional charging and make tablets more portable.

-Other Innovative Uses
+Other Creative Uses

-- Agricultural applications.
-Greenhouses that grow plants and make electricity at the same time.
+- Agricultural applications – Greenhouses that grow plants and make electricity at the same time

 Benefits of Transparent Solar Technology

-Transparent solar panels offer many benefits:
+Transparent solar panels offer many advantages:

-- Increased energy generation potential.
-Transparent solar panels use surfaces that are not typically used for power before, helping make more renewable energy in cities.
+- More places to make energy – Transparent solar panels use surfaces that weren’t typically used for power before, helping make more renewable energy in cities where space is limited.

-What Challenges Do They Face?
+What Challenges Do Transparent Solar Glass Panels Face?

 Power Output